Manufacturing

 Color register across a 12-colorway production run — the spectrophotometer protocol

 Color register is where a 12-colorway production run separates manufacturers from middlemen.
-The spec is a Pantone-matched mill-cert on cast PMMA pellets at the front of production, plus a spectrophotometer reading at four points on each batch with a ΔE ≤ 2 acceptance threshold.3 Without the protocol, batch-2 visibly drifts from batch-1 and the buyer’s QA flag every set after the first.
+The spec is a Pantone-matched mill certificate on the cast PMMA at the front of production, held to a ΔE ≤ 2 tolerance — the threshold below which the typical eye can’t distinguish two colors under standard lighting.2 Without it, batch 2 visibly drifts from batch 1 and the buyer’s QA flags every set after the first.

 Here’s what this looks like in practice.
 A buyer specs 12 boutique-edition colorways for a tournament gift program — say, six tournament-themed accent colors and six brand-color variations.
 Each colorway needs 50 sets (50 × 144 = 7,200 tiles per colorway, 86,400 tiles total).
 A typical acrylic shop will pull from in-stock cast PMMA pellets, which means colorway 1 might come from a batch produced last month and colorway 2 from a batch produced two months earlier.
 Cast PMMA holds color extremely well within a single mill batch but drifts measurably batch-to-batch — typically ΔE 2.5–4.5 — because of small monomer + pigment ratio variations.

-What we do instead: 14 days before production, we order a custom mill batch sized to the entire 86,400-tile order, with the pigment ratios verified to a single Pantone reference card per colorway.
-The mill ships a certificate (mill cert) documenting the actual ΔE of the batch against the Pantone reference.
-Once tiles are cut, our QC team runs a spectrophotometer at four points on every 50-set batch — top-left, top-right, bottom-left, bottom-right — and rejects any reading above ΔE 2 from the batch median.
-The 14-day mill-batch lead time on the front end is invisible to the buyer’s downstream timeline because production runs in parallel for the other components.
+What we do instead: 14 days before production, we order a custom mill batch sized to the entire 86,400-tile order, with the pigment ratios matched to a single Pantone reference per colorway.
+The mill ships a certificate documenting the batch’s ΔE against that reference — so the color is controlled at the source, not spot-corrected after cutting.
+From there we color-check finished tiles against the approved reference so any batch that drifts gets caught before it ships.
+The 14-day mill-batch lead time on the front end is invisible to the buyer’s downstream timeline because the other components run in parallel.

 The cost for a custom mill batch is non-trivial — typically $400–$1,200 per colorway depending on volume — but it amortizes across the full run.
 On an 86,400-tile order across 12 colorways, that’s roughly $0.10–$0.17 per tile in mill-batch overhead, which is well below the cost of a single QA rejection at the buyer’s distribution warehouse.